gsantosdasilva/gsantosdasilva/README.md

 Hi, i am Guilherme

 Acquiring continuous knowledge in the development area, in order to keep myself informed about market technologies and I appreciate the dedication involving commitments and responsibilities.
-At the moment I'm graduating at PUCRS and focused specifically on some technologies, like C# and React, every day I try to improve them.
+At the moment I'm graduating at PUCRS and focused specifically on some technologies, like C# and TypeScript, every day I try to improve them.

 Working at [Tech6 Group](https://tech6.com.br/).